 Each research activity undertaken at the SKMCH&RC hospitals needs a prior review and approval by relevant research committees.
-Researchers are encouraged to review the document titled "Process to get IRB approval" for detailed guidance for research review requirements and process.
+Researchers are encouraged to review Appendix I for detailed guidance for research review requirements and process.

 2.8 Scientific Review Committee